meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Success Criteria

 - The Agent runs `hero_finder_agent`, `threat_analysis_agent`, `hero_matcher_agent` in sequence and returns the most appropriate hero.
-- For example for the following alert message we expect hero TODO to be picked:
+- For example for the following alert message we expect hero `Αλκμήνη` to be put in the session state as `chosen_hero`:

   ```text
   URGENT - London.